-COVID has killed about as many Americans as the 1918-19 flu | Health
+Covid has killed about as many Americans as the 1918-19 flu | Health

 For now, the pandemic still has the United States and other parts of the world firmly in its jaws.

-While the delta-fueled surge in new infections may have peaked, US deaths still are running at over 1,900 a day on average, the highest level since early March, and the country's overall toll stood at just over 674,000 as of midday Monday, according to data collected by Johns Hopkins University, though the real number is believed to be higher.
+While the delta-fuelled surge in infections may have peaked, U.S. deaths are running at over 1,900 a day on average, the highest level since early March, and the country's overall toll topped 675,000 Monday, according to the count kept by Johns Hopkins University, though the real number is believed to be higher.

 Before COVID-19, the 1918-19 flu was universally considered the worst pandemic disease in human history.
 Whether the current scourge ultimately proves deadlier is unclear.